Tips for international students seeking work outside the UK

 Having completed your studies in the UK, you may be considering working elsewhere.
 This could involve working for a multinational company or a local employer back in your home country or in another location abroad.

-Your careers centre can provide information and advice on your career options, finding work and can help you prepare for the selection process.
+Your careers centre can provide information and advice on your career options and finding work, and can help you prepare for the selection process.

 Different types of employers will be looking for international graduates.
 These range from multinational companies with offices around the world to local SMEs (small and medium-sized enterprises) looking to expand or trade abroad.
-Many large international recruiters have graduate schemes for your home country.
+Large international recruiters may well have graduate schemes for your home country.

 To find companies that may be interested in international graduates, you can: